akoltun/form_obj/README.md

 #### 4.3.
 Map Nested Form Object to A Hash Model

-Use `hash: true` in order to map a nested form object to a hash as a model.
+Use `model_hash: true` in order to map a nested form object to a hash as a model.

 ```ruby
 class NestedForm < FormObj::Form